top of page

 Learn more about climate impacts

-Get yourself clued up about the climate emergency and the enormous impact that increased levels of carbon in our atmosphere, through the burning of fossil fuels, is having on our planet.
+Get yourself clued up about the climate emergency and the enormous impact that increased levels of carbon in our atmosphere, through the burning of fossil fuels, are having on our planet.

-A 'carbon footprint' indicates how much carbon is produced by people, products and processes in our everyday life.
+A 'carbon footprint' indicates how much carbon is produced by people, products, and processes in everyday life.
 The bigger a carbon footprint is, the worse its impact is on the environment.

 Use WWF’s carbon footprint calculator to find out more about yours and how you can reduce it.

-There is criticism about the way the term 'carbon footprint' came about and a debate as to whether this was used as a tool to shift attention from fossil fuel extracting companies onto ordinary people.
+There has been criticism about the way the term 'carbon footprint' came about and a debate as to whether this was used as a tool to shift attention from fossil fuel-extracting companies onto ordinary people.

 Feed your curiosity by learning more about climate change and climate justice.
 Equip yourself with knowledge to act in the planet's best interest.
 Learning about our impact on the planet is the first step towards doing something about it.